Ajnasz/hook-command/README.md

+# Deployment server

-# A Web server which accepts requests to run any predifined command
+A Web server which accepts requests to run any predifined command.
+Good to deploy code on a machine triggered by a webhook request.
+Stop and start service, copy binary, install dependencies, etc.

 Copy configuration.example.json to configuration.json